PyvesB/Notepad4e/README.md

 * No user tracking, no ads.
 * Source code available.
 * More to discover and to come in future updates!

+Check out the changelog of the plugin [here](https://github.com/PyvesB/Notepad4e/releases)!

 ___